 Finally, rental search giants often sell ad space to businesses such as mortgage lenders and companies that provide interior design and moving services.

-There are some prosperous players in the rental search market today.
+There are some prosperous players in the rental search market and e-hospitality today.
 The secret to their success is solving all of a tenant’s problems before, during, and after renting.
 Companies like Zillow and Zumper also focus on advanced features for agents, giving them all the necessary tools to lease apartments and get as many tenants as possible.
 If you’re also planning to help renters and agents eliminate their rental pains, there’s definitely room for one more great rental search app.
-And in case you need our help building it, we’d be happy to guide you from the very concept to a successful product.
+And in case you need our help building it, we’d be happy to guide you from the very concept and choosing a technology stack to a successful product.